88TDubs88/Rusty-Whitepaper/WHITEPAPER.md

 Artificial Intelligence is rapidly becoming the most important toolset of the modern internet.

-Yet:

-Most people don’t know how to use it effectively
+Yet most people don’t know how to use it effectively

 Learning AI is fragmented and overwhelming